 Colorado Early Childhood Mental Health Support Line

 The Early Childhood Mental Health Support Line is a no-cost, confidential resource for anyone who cares for children under six.
-The support line helps families and caregivers to better understand and support the wellbeing of young children in your care, including children who may currently be struggling.
+The support line can help you to better understand and support the well-being of the young children in your care, including children who may currently be struggling.

 - Access ECMH outreach materials and a social media toolkit at EarlyChildhoodMentalHealthCO.org

 - Learn about Early Intervention Colorado (ages 0-3) and how it can help families learn ways to support and promote their child’s development.

 - Find a Community Centered Board in your area.
 Community Center Boards supports early intervention programs for infants, toddlers and their families.

 - Check out Colorado's Early Learning and Development Guidelines to learn about the path of children's learning and development from birth to eight.